 Creating A Wild Life Habitat Under Your Deck

-When you already have other storage options for your garden equipment, you may want to consider creating an extra space for wildlife under your deck.
+Especially if you already have other storage choices for your garden tools, you might want to think about adding an additional room for animals under your deck.

 Can I Put Plants Under My Deck?